-8.26 Petrol Stations
+8.24 Petrol Stations

 There are restrictions of the sale of alcohol from petrol stations.
-The Licensing Authority requires an applicant to demonstrate the primary use of the premises in order to establish whether the premises licence should be granted or rejected.
-For existing premises an applicant will be required to supply the data to demonstrate that the primary use of the premises is not a garage.
+The Licensing Authority expects an applicant to demonstrate the primary use of the premises in order to establish whether the premises licence should be rejected.
+An applicant will be required to supply the data to demonstrate that the primary use of the premises is not a garage.
 Each case will be judged on the individual circumstances of the application.

-8.27 Vehicles and Moveable Structures
+8.25 Vehicles and Moveable Structures

 The sale of alcohol or the carrying out of other licensable activities from vehicles/moveable structures may only be carried out from a premises or site which holds a Premises Licence.
-It should also be noted that the provision of any entertainment or entertainment facilities on premises consisting of or forming part of any vehicle whilst it is in motion and not permanently or temporarily parked is not to be regarded as a regulated entertainment for the purposes of the Act.
+It should also be noted that the provision of any entertainment or entertainment facilities on premises consisting of or forming part of any vehicle whilst it is in motion and not permanently or temporarily parked is not to be regarded as a regulated entertainment for the purposes of the 2003 Act.
 For example, a band performing on a moving float in a parade would not require a premises licence if performances only take place while the vehicle is in motion.

-8.28 Vessels and Ships
+8.20 Vessels and Ships

-Vessels or ships are licensable by the licensing authority where they are usually moored.
+Vessels or ships are licensable by the Licensing Authority where they are usually moored.

-8.29 Sports Grounds
+8.21 Sports Grounds